NHSDigital/communications-manager-api/README.md

 * `postman/` - Postman collections.
 * `docs/` - [Documentation for the project](docs/index.md)

-Consumers of the API will find developer documentation on the [Communications Manager API entry](https://digital.nhs.uk/developer/api-catalogue/communications-manager).
+Consumers of the API will find developer documentation on the [NHS Notify API entry](https://digital.nhs.uk/developer/api-catalogue/nhs-notify).

-This repo does not include the Communications Manager back-end that is not currently open source.
+This repo does not include the NHS Notify back-end that is not currently open source.

 ## Contributing